pappu6/String-Calculator/README.md

 ## Description

-**This is a individual assignment.**

-1. Create a GitHub repository called String Calculator
-2. Share this repository with the teachers account: hap2000
-3. Programming language is Java
-4. After each TDD circle you need to commit to git with descriptive message.
-5. When the project is finished you turn in the url to the GitHub repository in MySchool.

-In this exercise you are going to solve a popular Coding Kata called String Calculator.
-This kata was created by Roy Osherove and is designed to help you learn TDD coding and refactoring.
-Try not to read ahead – do one task at a time.
-Work incrementally.
+Try not to read ahead.

+Do one task at a time.
+The trick is to learn to work incrementally.

+Make sure you only test for correct inputs. there is no need to test for invalid inputs for this kata

 ### Kata Steps
-1. Create a String calculator with a method int Add(string numbers)
+Create a simple String calculator with a method signature:
+———————————————
+int Add(string numbers)
+———————————————
-  1. The method can take 0, 1, or 2 numbers and will return their sum.
+The method can take up to two numbers, separated by commas, and will return their sum. for example “” or “1” or “1,2” as inputs.
-  2. An empty string will return 0.
+(for an empty string it will return 0)
-  3. Example inputs: `“”, “1”, or “1,2”`
+Hints:
+——————
-  4. Start with the simplest test case of an empty string.
-Then 1 number.
-Then 2 numbers.
+ - Start with the simplest test case of an empty string and move to one and two numbers
-  5. Remember to solve things as simply as possible, forcing yourself to write tests for things you didn’t think about.
+ - Remember to solve things as simply as possible so that you force yourself to write tests you did not think about
-  6. Remember to refactor after each passing test.
+ - Remember to refactor after each passing test ———————————————————————————————
-2. Allow the Add method to handle an unknown number of arguments/numbers.
+Allow the Add method to handle an unknown amount of numbers ————————————————————————————————
-3. Allow the Add method to handle new lines between numbers (instead of commas).
+Allow the Add method to handle new lines between numbers (instead of commas). the following input is ok: “1\n2,3” (will equal 6) the following input is NOT ok: “1,\n” (not need to prove it - just clarifying) ——————————————————————————————-
-   1. Example: `“1\n2,3”` should return 6.
-   2. Example: `“1,\n”` is invalid, but you don’t need a test for this case.
-   3. Only test correct inputs – there is no need to deal with invalid inputs for this kata.
+Support different delimiters
+to change a delimiter, the beginning of the string will contain a separate line that looks like this: “//[delimiter]\n[numbers…]” for example “//;\n1;2” should return three where the default delimiter is ‘;’ . the first line is optional. all existing scenarios should still be supported ————————————————————————————————
-4. Calling Add with a negative number will throw an exception “Negatives not allowed: “ listing all negative numbers that were in the list of numbers.
+Calling Add with a negative number will throw an exception “negatives not allowed” - and the negative that was passed. if there are multiple negatives, show all of them in the exception message.
-   1. Example `“-1,2”` throws “Negatives not allowed: -1”
-   2. Example `“2,-4,3,-5”` throws “Negatives not allowed: -4,-5”
+————————————————————————————————
+STOP HERE if you are a beginner.
+Continue if you can finish the steps so far in less than 30 minutes.
+————————————————————————————————
-5. Numbers bigger than 1000 should be ignored.
+Numbers bigger than 1000 should be ignored, so adding 2 + 1001 = 2
-   * Example: `“1001,2”` returns 2
-6. Allow the Add method to handle a different delimiter:
-   1. To change the delimiter, the beginning of the string will contain a separate line that looks like this: `“//[delimiter]\n[numbers]”`
-   2. Example: `“//;\n1;2”` should return 3 (the delimiter is ;)
-   3. This first line is optional; all existing scenarios (using , or \n) should work as before.

-> It is recommended that you practice you TDD skills by redoing this exercise several times or other TDD katas (search for TDD Kata).
-You can try to do as many steps as you can in a 60 minute period.
-I recommend that you try the kata again from scratch until you can complete the entire thing within 30 minutes. **In this exercise you need to finish all steps.**
+————————————————————————————————
+Delimiters can be of any length with the following format: “//[delimiter]\n” for example: “//[***]\n1***2***3” should return 6
+————————————————————————————————
+Allow multiple delimiters like this: “//[delim1][delim2]\n” for example “//[*][%]\n1*2%3” should return 6.
+————————————————————————————————
+make sure you can also handle multiple delimiters with length longer than one char